State Regulated Life Insurance…Is It A Lie?

 Honest agents welcome verification because legitimate policies can withstand scrutiny.

+My name is Randy, and I’ve reviewed what seems like thousands of policies and mailers claiming to be “state-regulated.”
 My process is simple.
 I ask a few short health questions, compare all top-rated carriers licensed in your state, and show you every option that provides first-day coverage.

 I only work with companies rated “A” or better by A.M.
 Best and fully compliant with NAIC guidelines.
 You’ll know your policy’s carrier, rating, and approval status before you ever pay a dime.